wavemaker/docs/learn/on-premise/wme-add-apps-capacity.md

 ---
 ---

+Every Deployed application allocated with a container.
+The infrastructure adding here will be used for this purpose.

-### Add Capacity To App Deployment
+### Add Capacity to App Deployment

-- Select app deployment section and at deployment capacity select add capacity for adding an Instance to deployment capacity.
+- Select App Deployments section and at deployment capacity select add capacity for adding an Instance to deployment capacity.
 - Provide Instance details and authentication details to connect to the Instance,if you want you can test the connection and details of instance by selecting the test option.
   <br/><br/>
   [![](/learn/assets/wme-setup/configuring-wme/app-deployment-capacity.jpg)](/learn/assets/wme-setup/configuring-wme/app-deployment-capacity.jpg)